blackat/blackat.github.io/_posts/2020-01-12-angular-compiler-introduction.md

 }
 ```

 The definition file became the *component public API*{: .italic-red-text }.
-The compiler can use it in order to type check the code that will use it:
+The compiler can exploit it in order to type check the code that will use it:

 ```javascript
 <awesome-comp [value]="a value">